compendio/goldbug-manual/README.md

 ### 3.1 Full echo

-The full echo ("full echo") underlies the assumption, as it is also the so-called "small world phenomenon" is hit: about a few friends everyone can send each a message.
+The “full echo” modus underlies an assumption, as it is also in the so-called "small world phenomenon" given: hopping over a few friends everyone can send a message to each of them.
 Somehow, everyone knows everyone about a maximum of seven corners.
-This is also accepted in a peer-to-peer or friend-to-friend network.
-Therefore, you can reach anyone if each node sends each message to all other known nodes (see figure).
+This is also applicable in a peer-to-peer or friend-to-friend network.
+Therefore, a user can reach anyone if each node sends each message to all other known nodes (see figure).

-Alternatively, you can support this decentralized claim or abbreviate the message paths by installing a chat server based on the Echo kernel for his friends, so that all encrypted messages can be sent to the participants and the server as an e-mail -Postbox can serve.
+Alternatively, a user can support this decentralized claim or abbreviate the message paths by installing an own chat server based on the Echo kernel for his friends, so that all encrypted messages can be sent to the participants and the server can serve as an e-mail-postbox or intermediate chat server.

 The mapping simulates sending the message from a starting point to all network nodes across all connected network nodes.